 If you are a resident of Andorra and have investments abroad, such as shares or investment funds, you are generally not required to pay taxes on those assets in Andorra, as there is no wealth tax or double taxation on international investments.

-In addition, Andorra has agreements with some countries to avoid double taxation, which facilitates the tax optimization of investments in other countries.
+Moreover, Andorra has agreements with certain countries to avoid double taxation, which facilitates the tax optimisation of investments in other countries.

 Cost of living in Andorra vs. EU